When is the best age to sleep train your baby?

 The 11-16 month window

-Because your baby is past the sleep regression that happens at 8/9/10 months, and their sleep patterns should be back to normal.
+The next ideal sleep training window is over 10 months old and less than 18 months old.
+Because your baby is past the sleep regression that happens at 8/9/10 months, their sleep patterns should be back to normal.
 (Although if your baby has never been a great sleeper, her “normal” sleep patterns may be fairly chaotic! 🙂 Remember, it’s best to sleep train when things are as “normal” as possible, so waiting until a sleep regression has passed can be a good idea.
 Just make sure your toddler’s schedule is age-appropriate, first, as that can do wonders!

 Less Ideal Times For Sleep Training